AndrejGitH/WebDatabaseProject/README.md

 # Description

 The backend of this application is developed in Java using Spring Boot, while the frontend is built in React.
 The entire application is integrated with a database and accessible through a web interface.
 Users can perform CRUD operations on the UserList table, which contains user information and their tasks.
-1/2 of app was made based on youtube project by Martyx and the other half by myself.
+Half of the app was initially based on a YouTube project by Martyx, while the other half was developed independently by me.